profiq/gitignore/README.md

 ## Best .gitignore generator

-Simple webpage with api to generate .gitignore files for your project.
+Simple webpage and api to generate .gitignore files for your project.